 His research interests include social media, visual and online communication, interpersonal communication, and creative visual methods for qualitative research.

-From September 2021 (- ongoing) he is an elected member of the USI Academic Senate.
+From September 2021 to July 2023 he has been an elected member of the USI Academic Senate.

 From October 2019 to September 2020 he has been the PhDs Representative in the Communication, Culture and Society Faculty Council.